Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 Theory of Comparative Negligence

 In Florida, a theory of comparative negligence is used in determining the amount of fault, or liability, that a person is responsible for in a rear-end auto accident.
-Under comparative negligence, there can multiple people held responsible for causing the collision.
-In fact, there are many situations when more than just one person created a hazardous condition which contributed to the accident.
+Under comparative negligence, there can be multiple people held responsible for causing the collision.
+In fact, there are many situations when more than just one person created a hazardous condition that contributed to the accident.
 What is commonly done in these shared liability situations is that there is a percentage of fault assigned to each party based on their particular actions.
 This has proven to be a much more fair way to approach negligence claims, as a defendant can provide evidence to reduce the amount of a potential award against them.

 Duty of Care

 For a person to successfully argue that someone was negligent in causing them an injury in a rear-end auto accident, the accused must have owed that person a duty of care.
 What this means is there was an obligation on the part of the accused to act as a reasonable driver would in attempting to avoid unreasonable risks that are foreseeable.
 A person is providing a duty of care by following a specific standard of care given to them.
-Florida drivers have a standard of care that can be objectively viewed as how reasonably prudent driver would act under similar circumstances.
+Florida drivers have a standard of care that can be objectively viewed as how reasonably prudent drivers would act under similar circumstances.

 Breach of Duty

 The second element that must be proven in a negligence claim in a rear-end auto accident is that the established legal duty of an at-fault party was breached.
-A person breaches their duty of care when the fall below the standard of care that is specified.
+A person breaches their duty of care when they fall below the standard of care that is specified.
 An example of a breach of duty in a rear-end auto accident is when a person speeds towards stopped traffic and fails to stop in time.
 A reasonably prudent driver under similar circumstances would recognize the danger that speeding could cause.

 Causation